-Goals are accomplished through team development and implementation of a positive behavior support (PBS) plan that extends across the daily routines and environments used by the individual.
+Goals focused on reducing or replacing challenging behaviors are developed by the team and described in a positive behavior support (PBS) plan that extends across the daily routines and environments used by the individual.
 The completed FBA will guide the development of the PBS plan.
-A typical component of PBS plans is the instruction of communication, often through AAC methods.
+Communication intervention through the use of AAC is often a component of PBS plans.

 Neidert, P. L., Rooker, G. W., Bayles, M. W., & Miller, J. R. (2013).
 Functional analysis of problem behavior.
 In D. D. Reed, F. D. D. G. Reed, & J. K. Luiselli (Eds.), Handbook of crisis intervention and developmental disabilities: Issues in clinical child psychology (pp. 147–167).
 New York: Springer.

 Reichle, J. & Wacker, D. P. (2017).
 Functional Communication Training for Problem Behavior.
 New York: Guilford.